SorenTech/code-of-ethics/aia-code.md

 ## Preamble

 Members of The American Institute of Architects are dedicated to the highest standards of professionalism, integrity, and competence.
 This Code of Ethics and Professional Conduct states guidelines for the conduct of Members in fulfilling those obligations.
 The Code is arranged in three tiers of statements: Canons, Ethical Standards, and Rules of Conduct:
-- Canonsarebroadprinciplesofconduct.
+- Canons are broad principles of conduct.
 - Ethical Standards (E.S.) are more specific goals toward which Members should aspire in professional performance and behavior.
-- RulesofConduct(Rule)are mandatory; violation of a Rule is grounds for disciplinary action by the Institute.
+- Rules of Conduct (Rule) are mandatory; violation of a Rule is grounds for disciplinary action by the Institute.
 Rules of Conduct, in some instances, implement more than one Canon or Ethical Standard.

 The Code applies to the professional activities of all classes of Members, wherever they occur.
 It addresses responsibilities to the public, which the profession serves and enriches; to the clients and users of architecture and in the building industries, who help to shape the built environment; and to the art and science of architecture, that continuum of knowledge and creation which is the heritage and legacy of the profession.